-One of the toughest parts of customer service is knowing how to handle an impolite customer.
-Business owners as well as customer service agents, run into impolite customers/clients regularly.
+One of the toughest parts of customer service is knowing how to handle an impolite customer or answer rude phone calls.
+Business owners, as well as customer service agents, run into impolite customers/clients regularly.
 Rude customers have nothing against you.
 They are trying to communicate that they are dissatisfied with the way they have been treated or not satisfied with your company’s product or service.
 For this reason, it is advised not to take any of the insults and rudeness from a potential customer personal.
 Resist the urge to react in the same manner as the rude client.

 Tips on How to Answer Rude Phone Calls Professionally

 - Keep a notebook by your phone desk: Keeping a notebook close by helps you to write down certain information about your caller.
 This will help your ability to recall certain information about the caller.
 Write down the name of the customer in your notebook.
 It is wrong for you to ask an angry client for his name during the course of your conversation.

 - Answer quickly: Leaving a caller hanging on a ringing line is unprofessional.
 Answering quickly shows your business is efficient and this can reduce the tension in the rude client.
 Learn more about basic business phone call etiquette here.

 - Be polite and professional: Greet your client, introduce yourself, and identify yourself properly by providing your name and your company's name.
 For example,

 “Hello, good afternoon.
 Monica Rogue speaking, welcome to Global Consult”.

 Politely ask who you are talking to and ask the client how you can help him or her.
 Read about customer service telephone scripts here.